Challenging an Entrepreneur refusal on the basis of genuineness

 The biggest issue in challenging a decision is that in either of the methods open to Applicants are limited to being a review of the previous decision and so generally it is not possible to introduce new evidence as part of a challenge, except in limited circumstances.
 This means that in some cases, for example where there has been limited evidence provided with the application, or where a number of incorrect answers about the business have been provided in interview, it may be better to prepare a new application, rather than attempting to challenge the refusal decision.

-Applicants should be aware, however, that the Entrepreneur category is closing to new applicants from 29 March 2019, meaning that the option of making a new application in this category will not be open to them, and instead they will have to consider other routes.
+Applicants should be aware, however, that the Entrepreneur category is closing to new applicants from 29 March 2019, meaning that the option of making a new application in this category will not be open to those who have not previously held Entrepreneur leave in the past 12 months, and instead they will have to consider other routes.

 Genuine entrepreneur refusal: Administrative Review

 If an applicant decides to challenge the decision, the first step is to lodge an Administrate Review.
 This should be done within 14 days of the decision when in the UK or 28 days if applying for Entry Clearance.

 Administrative review is a process where you can ask a different person in the Home Office to review the decision that has been taken.
 The caseworking errors that are likely to be relevant to a refusal based on genuineness are: